Argmaster/pygerber/README.md

 Example code above creates `Rasterized2DLayer` object, renders it with rasterized 2D backend and saves it as `PNG` image.
 Use of `Rasterized2DLayer` and `Rasterized2DLayerOptions` classes implicitly use 2D rasterized backend.
-To use different rendering backend with high level API, one must use different set of `Layer` and `LayerOptions` subclasses.
+To use different rendering backend with high level API, user must pick different `Layer` and `LayerOptions` subclasses.
 For other backends see [Target set of tools](#target-set-of-tools) section, note that only checked ones are available.